-- The costs associated with real estate taxes or maintenance of the home’s structural integrity
+- Costs associated with real estate taxes or maintenance of the home’s structural integrity

 - The costs of any appraisal for the refinancing or extension of your loan

-At the end of your loan, you may be charged a termination or maturity fee, which would include the costs associated with arranging for the sale or foreclosure of the property, which could include everything from advertising costs to broker’s fees.
+At the end of your loan, you may be charged a termination or maturity fee.
+This would include the costs associated with arranging for the sale or foreclosure of the property, from advertising costs to broker’s fees.

 When and how is the reverse mortgage loan repaid?